Microsoft/IntuneDocs.it-it/intune/device-compliance.md

 -   In the Azure portal, you can set a grace period to allow time for the end-user to get their device back to compliance status before they completely lose the ability to get company data on their device.
 This is not available in the Intune admin console.--->

-##  <a name="migration-from-intune-classic-console-to-intune-azure-preview-portal"></a>Migrazione dalla console classica di Intune al portale di anteprima di Intune di Azure
+##  <a name="migration-from-intune-classic-console-to-intune-on-the-azure-portal"></a>Migrazione dalla console classica di Intune a Intune nel portale di Azure

 I criteri di conformità dei dispositivi creati nella [console classica di Intune](https://manage.microsoft.com) non verranno visualizzati nel nuovo [portale di Intune di Azure](https://portal.azure.com).
 Tali criteri saranno comunque ancora destinati agli utenti e gestibili tramite la console classica di Intune.